9Bank-Git/ReactJs-Task-App/README.md

 * **Tailwind Css:** A configuration management assistant for styling the application.

-## Installation and Running the project
+## 🛠️ Installation and Running the Project

 * Install dependencies.